rene-s/ArchPlayground/README.md

 Keys at startup:

-- `F2` for entering the "Visual BIOS" (from now on references as "BIOS").
+- `F2` for entering the "Visual BIOS" (from now on referenced as "BIOS").
 - `F10` for selecting the boot device.

 1. In the BIOS disable "Devices > USB > USB Legacy".